Jeyanthpranav/datasciencecoursera/README.md

 # datasciencecoursera
-This is for my course purpose
+This is for my course project purpose